 For warrants issued for services and as part of financing, the Company follows guidelines under IFRS 2 and uses the Black-Scholes model to assess these warrants.

 The model's estimates include inputs that require management estimates and judgement, such as volatility of the underlying equity instruments, forfeiture rate and expected life of warrants.

-Carrying values of allowances for unrecoverable trade and other receivables

-The Company recognizes an allowance for expected credit loss on accounts receivable that are measured at amortized cost.
-The amount of expected credit loss ("ECL") is updated at each reporting date to reflect changes in credit risk since the initial recognition of the trade and other receivables.
+Carrying values of allowances for unrecoverable trade and other receivables changes in credit risk since the initial recognition of the trade and other receivables.
 The Company recognizes lifetime ECL for its trade and other receivables.
 The expected credit losses on these financial assets are estimated using the Company's historical credit loss experience, adjusted for factors that are specific to the debtors, general economic conditions, and an assessment of both the current as well as the forecast direction of conditions at the reporting date.